antmicro/wishbone-interconnect-burst-mode-benchmark/README.md

 ## Test SoC

-Test SoC is a basic System on Chip design made with LiteX framework for executing benchmarks in more practical environment.
+The test SoC is a basic System on Chip design made with the LiteX framework for executing benchmarks in a more practical environment.

 ### Building

-Assuming you already have installed LiteX and RISC-V GCC toolchain:
+Assuming you already have LiteX and the RISC-V GCC toolchain installed:
 ```
 $ cd hw
 $ ./bitstream.py --target=SimSoC